UCLComputerScience/COMP0016_2020_21_Team19/site/content/hci.md

 We used Figma to create an interactive, digital prototype consisting of our best and most refined sketch ideas to explore the usability of our design.
 This is both due to the current lockdown restrictions preventing us from meeting our pseudo-users to engage with cardboard prototypes or other physical alternatives and due to the figma prototype being a more accurate representation of the final solution.
 To use it, pseudo-users simply logged into Figma, entered presentation mode and clicked through the screens as they would a normal website.

-The pages we prototyped outline the core functionality for our users (teacher and student).
+The pages we prototyped outline the core functionality for our users (Surveyor and Respondent).

 <div id="carouselPrototypesInitial" class="carousel carousel-dark slide mb-3" data-bs-ride="carousel">
   <div class="carousel-indicators" style="bottom:-30px">